 - Charlotte Bronte - Jane Eyre - Learn about a woman who struggles through childhood yet has a strong will to remain a morally good woman.

-- Cervantes - Don Quixote - Possibly the first significant novel, this is a satire.
-Catch yourself chuckling when Don Quixote decides to live out the life of a hero and attempts to do battle with windmills.
+- Cervantes - Don Quixote - Catch yourself chuckling when Don Quixote decides to live out the life of a hero and attempts to do battle with windmills.

 - Mary Shelly - Frankenstein - What happens when Dr. Frankenstein decides to craft a creature and bring him to life?
 Find out in this chilling tale.

 While it’s important to know the classics, your English teacher will probably also throw some historically, philosophically, and culturally significant books onto your required reading list as well.
 Such books may include political classics, such as Niccolo Machiavelli’s The Prince, philosophical works such as Plato’s Republic, and historically significant works such as James Baldwin’s Notes of a Native Son.
 Here are some other books you may be required to read: